Greece has agreed a deal to try and tackle the huge money problems in the country.

-Then in 2008, the whole world was hit by a banking crisis where all the world's banks were worried they wouldn't get their money back.
+In 2008, the whole world was hit by a banking crisis where all the world's banks were worried they wouldn't get their money back.

-The cost of borrowing from banks went up hugely - and Greece had borrowed and spent so much that it couldn't afford to repay its debts.
+The cost of borrowing money from banks went up hugely - and Greece had borrowed and spent so much that it couldn't afford to repay its debts.

 Why are other countries so worried?

-Britain's affected too, even though it doesn't use the euro.
+Britain's affected too, even though it doesn't use the Euro.

-Earlier this year, other countries in Europe, led by France and Germany, clubbed together to try to help Greece out.
+In 2011, other countries in Europe, led by France and Germany, clubbed together to try to help Greece out.